eclipse/elk/docs/_pages/org-eclipse-elk-hierarchyHandling.md

 ### Description

-Determines whether the descendants should be layouted separately or together with their parents.
-If the root node is set to inherit (or not set at all), the option is assumed as SEPARATE_CHILDREN.
+If this option is set to SEPARATE_CHILDREN, each hierarchy level of the graph is processed independently, possibly by different layout algorithms, beginning with the lowest level.
+If it is set to INCLUDE_CHILDREN, the algorithm is responsible to process all hierarchy levels that are contained in the associated parent node.
+If the root node is set to inherit (or not set at all), the default behavior is SEPARATE_CHILDREN.